Pathways to Excellence II

 Building on a strong foundation of high standards, this strategic plan seeks to identify and implement additional ways, both traditional and technology-based, to enhance curriculum and instruction, and ensure that teachers and administrators receive the support and professional development they need to create a rich academic environment to optimize student achievement, and develop confidence and a love of learning in every child.

 Committee Members: Eileen Murtha, Ernie Zalamea, Andrew Woods, Lisa Ferraro, Joanne Walsh, Kate Peck, Dr. Susan Miller, Michael Coppotelli.
-Teacher: Kristine Shashaty, Instructional Specialist: Sara Shea
+Teacher: Kristine Shashty, Instructional Specialist: Sara Shea

 - Enrollment Management